 Staff are welcoming and friendly towards all children who attend the club.
 Children show much interest in the activities on offer and make choices independently.
 Staff interact sensitively with children to help them in their choices.
-They engage children in conversation.
-For example, staff talk to children about their pictures of robots.
-This encourages children to develop their use of language and communication skills as they talk with adults about their drawings.
-Children have opportunities to practise and develop their skills in the key area of mathematics when playing board games.
-For example, they enjoy taking turns, counting the numbers on the dice and moving their counters accordingly.
-This develops their numeracy and counting skills in a fun way.
+They engage children effectively in conversation.
+For example, staff talk to children about their activities.
+This encourages children to develop their use of language and communication skills as they talk with adults, such as about their pictures.
+Children have opportunities to practise and develop their social and mathematical skills when playing matching games.
+For example, they enjoyed taking turns, comparing scores and counting.
+This activity develops their numeracy and counting skills in a fun way.

 Children concentrate well on their chosen tasks.
-They spend much time making patterns with elastic bands on the 'rainbow loom'.
-This helps develop their hand-to-eye coordination and develops their finer physical skills.
-Staff respond to children's requests for alternative activities, such as a soldiers, construction and outdoor play.
+They spent much time making patterns with elastic bands on the 'rainbow loom'.
+This helps to develop their hand-to-eye coordination and their finer physical skills.
+Staff responded to children's requests for alternative activities, such as a team games, construction and outdoor play.
 This contributes to children enjoying harmonious play in a relaxed atmosphere.
-Staff support children's play by joining in with them, for instance, in a game of table tennis.
-However, during a game of table tennis children became frustrated and tried to all become involved in the game or refereeing.
-Staff were not consistent in encouraging children to follow the 'club rules' they had been involved in creating and taking turns nicely.
-Therefore, children were not always considering each other's feelings or taking turns.
-Nonetheless, during other group activities staff were consistent in reinforcing the boundaries with children and children were taking turns effectively.
-For example, whilst outside children and staff work together well, involving each other as a team, to play football.

 Staff ensure that they prepare for activities before children arrive so that they have all the necessary equipment and resources ready.
-For example, when the children go outside they are offered choice of using a variety of different resources-like hoops and footballs.
-This enables children to play as soon as they-arrive.
-Staff observe children during their play and meet once a week to-implement weekly plans and to evaluate their organised activities.
-This helps-them ascertain what children have learnt or what skills they have developed.
-Staff seek the views of the children as to what activities they would like to-be included in the planning.
-This helps them to plan activities that children enjoy and help them develop new skills.
-Staff identify children's individual-next steps for learning and consequently include these effectively in their-future activity plans.
+For example, they provide children with a variety of different resources, such as for drawing, matching games and construction.
+Staff observe children during their play and meet once a week to draw up weekly plans.
+They also evaluate their organised activities daily.
+This helps them to ascertain what children have learnt or what skills they have developed.
+Staff seek the views of the children as to which activities they would like to be included in the planning.
+This helps them to plan activities that children enjoy.
+The manager acts as the link worker to the teacher at the school to ensure a consistent approach in their future activity plans.